scylladb/scylladb/docs/dev/topology-over-raft.md

 This happens on tablet migration.

 Unlike with static sharding, consecutive tokens are not owned by consecutive shards (modulo shard count).

+## Shard assignment stability

+When tablet is not in transition, each host may contain at most one tablet replica, so there is a single shard for a given token and tablet sharder returns that shard, or shard 0 if there is no replica (for consistency with the current API).

+The sharder reports a given shard to be the owning shard for a given token as long as either the previous or next replica set has replica on that shard.

+This is necessary regardless of what the current read or write selectors in the tablet_transition_info are.
+The coordinator may use a different version of effective_replication_map.
+It may route read request to the leaving replica when the leaving replica already sees the write_both_read_new stage.
+The read should still be served successfully from the leaving tablet replica.
+Because of that, sharder responses should be stable throughout transition as to not cause discrepancy between the coordinator-side view of topology and the replica-side view.
+During transitions which are not intra-node migrations the coordinator decisions about target replica set may vary, affected by read and write selectors, but replica-side decisions about shard ownership are constant.

+Intra-node migration is the opposite.
+Coordinator-side decisions are constant but replica-side decisions of the sharder vary.
+A node may have two shard-replicas for a given token, but it's enough to read from one of them.
+The sharder returns the replica based on the current read selector.
+Similarly for writes, the sharder returns the set of owning shards based on the current write selector.
+It may return either the previous shard, the next shard, or both.
+Since coordinator decisions are not affected by stage changes during intra-node migration, this instability doesn't cause discrepancy between coordinator-side decisions and replica-side decisions.

+Also, due to fencing and barriers, coordinator-side version may be behind the replica-side version by at most one stage transition.
+It may also be ahead of the replica-side version by at most one stage transition.

 # Topology guards